mbshbn/Lidar-Radar-sensor-fusion-for-pedestrian-prediction-using-EKF/README.md

 Q = MatrixXd(2, 2);
 Q << 0, 0, 0, 0;
 ```
+Usually the parameters of `R` are provided by the sensor manufactures.
 The process noise depends on both the elapsed time (larger time interval, larger uncertainty) and uncertainty of acceleration (here we use a linear model with constant velocity).

 The filter function updates then predicts the state vector `x` as follows for any measurement data